 Population and demographics

 Two ethnic groups account for most of the population residing in Djibouti: the Somali and Afar communities.
-French and Arabic are the official languages; Somali and Afar are also utilized extensively.
+French and Arabic are the official languages; Somali and Afar are also utilised extensively.

 Religion

 Since approximately 97% of Djibouti's population is Muslim, Islam is the most often followed religion there.
-Other religions practiced were traditional ones, such as Christianity.
+Other religions practised were traditional ones, such as Christianity.

 Healthcare

-Although the government gives its people free healthcare, resources and medical personnel are few.
+Although the government gives its people free healthcare, resources, and medical personnel are in short supply.
 Many travel from their native nation for health care elsewhere.

 Languages

-Two recognized tongues of Djibouti are Arabic and French.
+Djibouti speaks Arabic and French.
 Still, Somali and Afar are very common among other regional languages.

 Music

-Music drives Djiboutian society; performances showcase native instruments utilized here, such as the oud and darbuka.
+Music drives Djiboutian society; performances showcase native instruments utilised here, such as the oud and darbuka.
 Somali pop and remote hip-hop are also beginning to show up in modern music scenes.

 Cuisine

-Combining French, Middle Eastern, and African elements defines Djiboutian cuisine.
-Among the regularly consumed dishes are lahoh, or pancake, and maraq, or stew.
+The way French, Middle Eastern, and African tastes are combined in Djiboutian food defines it.
+Among the often-eaten dishes are stew, or maraq, and lahoh, or pancake.
 The country's proximity to the Red Sea influences seafood to be rather important in its cuisine as well.

 Literature

-Since traditional stories handed down over the years depend on oral storytelling, it is a fundamental aspect of Djiboutian civilization.
+Since traditional stories handed down over the years depend on oral storytelling, it is a fundamental aspect of Djiboutian civilisation.
 From short tales to novels to poetry, Djibouti's literary offerings have exploded recently.

 Sports

 While the national team is playing internationally, football (soccer) is the most popular sport in Djibouti.
-Two more rather popular sports are basketball and track and field.
+Track and field and basketball are two additional pretty well-liked sports.